-The trigger for a boy retreating to his bedroom might be comparatively slight – poor grades or a broken heart, for example – but the withdrawal itself can become a source of trauma.
-And powerful social forces can conspire to keep him there.
+The trigger for a child to retreat to his or her bedroom might be comparatively slight – poor grades or a broken heart, for example – but the withdrawal itself can become a source of trauma.
+And powerful social forces can conspire to keep the person there.

 One such force is sekentei, a person’s reputation in the community and the pressure he or she feels to impress others.
 The longer hikikomori remain apart from society, the more aware they become of their social failure.
 They lose whatever self-esteem and confidence they had and the prospect of leaving home becomes ever more terrifying.
-Parents are also conscious of their social standing and frequently wait for months before seeking professional help.
+Parents are often also too worried about their social standing and image, and frequently wait for months before seeking professional help.